 - Lead organizations through sustainable transformation.

-- Master management and resolutions skills, as well as the ability to influence people in diverse contexts.
+- Master management and resolution skills, as well as the ability to influence people in diverse contexts.

 Since this program is truly interdisciplinary in nature, you may choose from a suite of courses designed and inspired in part from the suggested training goals of the National Association of Diversity Officers in Higher Education (NADOHE).